 **If you like Mermaids follow me on Wattpad.
 Then you'll know when I post new stories!

-Thanks for reading!
+Thanks so much for reading!
 Britt

 YOU ARE READING

 Mermaids and the Vampires Who Love Them (Winner Watty Award 2014)Vampire

 "Everyone knows mermaid blood is like vampire crack ..."
 Right before her senior year, mermaid Waverly Marie Fishwater's parents inform her they're moving to the Bay Area in Northern California.
 She's to attend a cross-cultural experimental high sch...